dhruvvyas90/qemu-rpi-kernel/tools/README.md

 `build-kernel-qemu` script helps one to automate kernel building process for any debian based distro.
 The ARM toolchain can be found in the debian package gcc-arm-linux-gnueabihf or at https://github.com/raspberrypi/tools.
 For other OSes, like windows or Mac OS X, one can have similar tools like gcc-arm-linux-gnueabihf- and other dependencies and refer `build-kernel-qemu` line by line to build the kernel.

+If you enable USB webcam modules in the build script, make sure that the correct drivers for your web camera are selected in menuconfig.

 Please note that `build-kernel-qemu` is not an original work of mine and credit for it goes to the original author (https://github.com/johnlane).

 I've taken building references from the links below: